THE NEXT NORMAL

 Government-mandated limits to social gatherings:

-- Outdoor events or gatherings: 25 people (previous limit of 100)
+- Outdoor events or gatherings: 10 people

 - Benevolence: we have dramatically increased our benevolence fund and commissioned two deacons to oversee the distribution of benevolence funds.

 If you would like to have the opportunity to gather with others in-person, but aren’t a part of a missional community, reach out to us at firstname.lastname@example.org and we will try and find an opportunity for you to get connected with others.